 - Is the supplier going to absorb the tariffs or are they enacting other measures to offset the tariffs?

 - Are there other terms and conditions that can be negotiated to offset the tariffs?

 - What are the best strategies to reduce negative affects to our business?

 So, what now?

-Once it is determined how tariffs will affect the products being sources, it is time to start executing revised strategies to eliminate or reduce the impact of the tariffs.
+Once it is determined how tariffs will affect procurement and the products being sourced, it is time to start executing revised strategies to eliminate or reduce the impact of the tariffs.
 Such strategies include

 - Leveraging large/long-term contracts and supplier relationships to negate the cost of tariffs or negotiate lower prices per unit to offset the additional tariff costs

 - Considering alternative sourcing countries and regions where the United States has an equitable trade balance and have trade agreements in place

 - Exploring options such as temporary product exclusion requests or duty drawback exemptions